Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 13. As a returning user, I want to get directions to the Arcade

 #### Site Owner
-14. As the site owner, I want users to find news about upcoming events or changes in opening times
+14. As the site owner, I want users to find out about upcoming events
 15. As the site owner, I want users to get to know the Arcade
 16. As the site owner, I want the users to be able to contact us